Martin Sheen

-Early life
+Early life and education

-Sheen was born in Dayton, Ohio, on August 3, 1940, to Mary-Ann (née Phelan) and Francisco Estévez Martínez.
-During birth, Sheen's left arm was crushed by forceps, giving him limited lateral movement of that arm (Erb's palsy) and resulting in the arm being 3 in shorter than his right.
+Sheen was born in Dayton, Ohio, on August 3, 1940, to Mary-Ann (née Phelan) (1903–1951) and Francisco Estévez Martínez (1898–1974).
+During birth, Sheen's left arm was crushed by forceps, giving him limited lateral movement of that arm (Erb's palsy) and resulting in the arm being 3 in shorter than his right arm.
 Both of Sheen's parents were immigrants; his mother was Irish, from Borrisokane, County Tipperary, and his father, who was Spanish, was born in Salceda de Caselas, Galicia.
 After moving to Dayton in the 1930s, his father was a factory worker/machinery inspector at the National Cash Register Company.
+Sheen's maternal uncle, Michael Phelan, fought in the Irish Civil War as a volunteer in the Anti-Treaty Irish Republican Army, and was imprisoned in Kilmainham Gaol, Dublin.
 Sheen grew up on Brown Street in the South Park neighborhood, the seventh of ten children (nine boys and a girl).
 Due to his father's work, the family lived on the island of Bermuda on St. John's Road, Pembroke Parish, where five of his brothers were born.
 Martin was the first child to be born in Dayton, Ohio, after the family returned from Bermuda.
 Sheen contracted polio as a child and had to remain bedridden for a year.
 His doctor's treatment using Sister Kenny's method helped him regain use of his legs.

-When he was eleven years old, Sheen's mother died, and the children faced the possibility of living in an orphanage or foster homes.
+When Sheen was ten years old, his mother died, and the children faced the possibility of living in an orphanage or foster homes.
 The family was able to remain together with the assistance of the Holy Trinity Catholic Church in Dayton.
 Raised as a Catholic, he graduated from Chaminade High School (now Chaminade Julienne Catholic High School).
 At fourteen years old he organized a strike of golf caddies while working at a private golf club in Dayton, Ohio.
 He complained about the golfers, saying: "They often used obscene language in front of us... we were little boys and they were abusive... anti-Semitic....
 And they, for the most part, were upstanding members of the community."